KDE/kdewin-installer/readme.txt

 State
 =====
-- The gui installer allows to download, install and update packages from different web location
+The gui installer is able to download, install and update packages from different internet ftp or http location with or without using a proxy.
+The command line installer is only minimal working.

 NOTES
 =====